 June is Backup Awareness Month and the results from our annual Backup Awareness Survey are in.
-Say what you want about your supposedly technically challenged grandparents, but they backup their computers.
+Say what you want about your supposedly technically-challenged grandparents, but they back up their computers.
 It’s not even close.
-Grandpa in particular is a backup fiend when compared to the 18-44 year old crowd.
-He’s more than twice as likely to backup his computer at least once a day.
-Grandma is no backup slouch either, as she is 80% more likely to backup her computer each day versus the 18-44 year old survey respondents.
+Grandpa, in particular, is a backup fiend when compared to the 18 to 44-year-old crowd.
+He’s more than twice as likely to back up his computer at least once a day.
+Grandma is no backup slouch either, as she is 80% more likely to backup her computer each day versus the 18 to 44-year-old survey respondents.
 Let’s face it; the older generation is kicking your collective youthful butts when it comes to regularly backing up computer data.

-This is the 7th year Backblaze has commissioned Harris Interactive to conduct our annual Backup Awareness Survey.
-Each year 2,000 or so random computer users are asked how often they backup all the data on their computer.
+This is the seventh year Backblaze has commissioned Harris Interactive to conduct our annual Backup Awareness Survey.
+Each year, 2,000 or so random computer users are asked how often they back up all the data on their computer.
 The results are tabulated across a multitude of demographic dimensions and then we get the data to review.
-For 2014, the breakdown of how often people backup their data is below:
+For 2014, the breakdown of how often people back up their data is below:

 |Daily or more||9%||10%||10%||6%||8%||6%||6%|